 - Filter Preferred Contact Methods: Allows you to filter by the Communication method set in the Patients ability > Patient tab > Communication section > Communication Preference.

 - Date Menu: The date menu determines what criteria are used for the Start Date and End Date fields.
-You can choose to filter the report by Prescription date (the date a prescription was created), Follow-up Date (the date the patient's follow-up is due), or both.
+You can choose to filter the report by Prescription date (the date a prescription was created), Follow-up Date (the date the patient's follow-up is due), both, or Date of Birth.
 Please note, if you include a date range and the patient does not have the selected item (either prescription or follow-up), they will not be displayed on the report.

 - Sex: You can use this menu to choose whether you would like the report to display only patients with their sex set to Male, Female or Unknown.
 Select All to view all patients, regardless of sex.

 - Start Age/End Age: Use these menus to filter the report to display only patients within a given age range.

 - Include Inactive Prescriptions: When checked, both inactive and active medications will be included in the Medications filter.
 When unchecked, the report will only look for patients who active medications match the selected criteria.

 - Filter Lab Results: You can use this item to set up additional filters based on lab results.
 Click the button to open the Lab Result Filter window.
 Click the plus button next to Select Lab result to add a new lab result filter.

 - Patient #: The Patient Account number for the patient in question.